ATTENDANCE POLICY - reviewed November 2020

 Promoting excellent attendance is the responsibility of the whole school community.
 Our stance with regard to pupil attendance underpins all other policies related to the well-being of children including safeguarding, behaviour, bullying, and support for children with medical needs.

-All children should be in school, on time, every day that school is open unless the reason for absence is unavoidable.
+The government has stated that as of September 2020, all children should be in school, on time, every day that school is open unless the reason for absence is unavoidable.

 OUR ROLE IN SCHOOL

 Hilton Primary School will promote positive behaviour and attendance through its use of curriculum and learning materials and will recognise good attendance appropriately.

 We will work with parents to resolve problems which may affect a child’s attendance and will involve representatives of other agencies that work with the school such as the School Nurse, Family Support Officer or representatives of the local Multi-Agency Team where required in order to ensure all children can benefit from consistently good punctuality and attendance.
 We will use the Early Help Assessment process to support this.